Jolanrensen/kdocIncludeGradlePlugin/README.md

 - Next, the documentation contents, location in the file, and indents are collected from each documentable in the map.
 - All processors are run in sequence on the collected documentables with their data:
-    - All documentables are iterated over and tag replacement processors, like `@include`, will replace all tags with new content.
+    - All documentables are iterated over and tag processors, like `@include`, will replace all tags with new content.
 - Finally, all files from the source are copied over to a destination folder, and if there are any modifications that need to be made in a file, the specified ranges for each documentation are replaced with the new documentation.

 ## Custom processors

-You can create your plugin for the Gradle plugin with your own processors by either extending the abstract `TagDocProcessor` class or implementing the `DocProcessor` interface, depending on how much control you need over the docs.
+You can create an extension for the Gradle plugin with your own processors by either extending the abstract `TagDocProcessor` class or implementing the `DocProcessor` interface, depending on how much control you need over the docs.

-Make sure to depend on the sources by adding the following to your `build.gradle.kts` or `build.gradle` file:
+Make sure to depend on the right module by adding the following to your `build.gradle.kts` or `build.gradle` file:

 ```kts
 repositories {